 Emmanuel Levinas is a twentieth-century French philosopher who rejected rules-based notions of morality.
 Informed by phenomenologists like Edmund Husserl and Martin Heidegger, Levinas champions a subjective approach to the ethical life that demands a constant vigilance and moral responsiveness from us.
 The “face” is interruptive and constantly calling after us for attention.
 Levinas suggests an immense obligation to others that seems inexhaustible, a moral demand we’ll never be able to satisfy.

 Jeffrey Howard speaks with Megan Craig, a multi-media artist and associate professor of philosophy at Stony Brook University.
 In her book, Levinas and James: Toward a Pragmatic Phenomenology (2010), she offers us an overview of Levinas’ ethics by positioning him alongside the pragmatist philosopher William James.
-She does this not only to introduce Americans to an otherwise opaque and challenging continental philosopher but as a way of revealing the more practical or pragmatic elements of his ethics.
+Levinas and James are, perhaps, unexpected but natural fits for each other’s philosophies.
+She brings them together not only to introduce Americans to an otherwise opaque and challenging continental philosopher but as a way of revealing the more practical or pragmatic elements of his ethics.

 She wants us to consider what might be a more creative and vitalizing approach to ethical living, a perspective that prioritizes lived experience over moral abstractions and detached laws.